How to Sell on Instagram: Your E-Commerce Guide To More Sales

 Whether you’re providing a demonstration, talking about sizing, or giving a sneak peek at an upcoming product launch, your Instagram story highlights are the perfect place to gain more interest about your products.

-Clothing brand, ASOS, is one that leverages Instagram stories highlights really well.
+Clothing brand, ASOS, is one that leverages Instagram stories highlights and the basics of selling on Instagram.
 They have categories for things like brand new products and activewear.
 Users can access those clips at any time in order to get the lowdown on the products they’re most interested in.

 Image Source: ASOS